Denver Broncos vs. New York Jets NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Jets stats and trends

-- New York covered six times in 16 chances against the spread last year.

-- The Jets were an underdog by 10.5 points or more four times last season, and covered the spread in one of those contests.
+- The Jets covered the spread once when an underdog by 10.5 points or more last season (in four opportunities).

-- New York and its opponents combined to go over the point total seven out of 16 times last season.
+- New York's games hit the over seven out of 16 times last season.

-- When New York put up more than 27.9 points last year, it was 2-1 against the spread and 0-3 overall.
+- When New York scored more than 27.9 points last season, it was 2-1 against the spread and 0-3 overall.

 Home and road insights

-- At home last season, Denver was 2-6 overall and 4-4 against the spread.

-- Denver went over the total in four of eight games at home last year.
+- Denver was 4-4 against the spread, and 2-6 overall, at home last season.

-- New York had two wins against the spread, and was 1-7 overall, in away games last season.
+- New York had two wins against the spread, and was 1-7 overall, on the road last season.

-- In eight away games last season, New York went over the total three times.
+- Last season, in three of eight road games New York hit the over.

 - Jets away games last season averaged 45.0 total points, 3.0 more than this outing's over/under (42).